-This article is the transcript of a recent interview by French blog Dark Planneur.
+This article is the transcript of an interview by French blog Dark Planneur.

 — — —

 Darkplanneur : What is your website’s mission ?
 How do you define a Parisian Gentleman, what are his values, his iconic brands, his favorite shoes ?